abyssDS/sfmlWiki/FAQ.md

 ### <a name="prog-raii"/>What is RAII and why does it rock?
 ### <a name="prog-mmm"/>Why shouldn't I manually manage my memory?

+Nobody forces you to use automatic memory management, however in practice, the larger and more complex a project gets, the harder it is to keep track of such things as well.
+Generally it is a good idea to use automatic memory management because it frees you to dedicate more time to more important parts of your project.
+Not only that, it will be easier to debug and leaks will be nearly impossible.

+C++ has come a long way and in its latest incarnation, C++11, many new memory management facilities made it into the C++ STL.
+This lets you use these constructs without the need for external or self-written libraries.

 ### <a name="prog-smart"/>What are smart pointers?

+Smart pointers, as their name implies are pointers that are... well... smart :).
+Regular "raw pointers" are just values, merely an address in memory where an object is located.
+Unless you do something with those values, nothing is going to happen with the object, and it will sit there until you choose to free the corresponding memory block or close the program and destroy the virtual memory pages associated with it.

+Smart pointers on the other hand, do things with the values that they contain.
+They are no longer just values but objects that govern the memory they point to.
+This can help you to track how many pointers exist that point to a certain block of memory (shared_ptr) or to prevent you from having multiple pointers point at the same block of memory at the same time (unique_ptr).
+The best part is, if you let these smart pointers manage your memory for you, they will also take care of freeing it when they think it isn't used any more.

 ### <a name="prog-global"/>Why shouldn't I use global variables?

 Usage of global variables is considered as bad programming practice.
 They might seem like an easy solution to your initial problem but they will become a headache later on when the project gets bigger or you are unaware of the implications of declaring something in global scope.